sillycon-legion/vulpture/profiles/scurret.md

 - add: You can drag and drop the icons in the lobby to change your job priorities!
 - tweak: Better user feedback (clear tooltips) for the "Ready/Not Ready" button.

-By ScarKy0, MilonPL, beck-thompson in [#37539](https://github.com/space-wizards/space-station-14/pull/37539):
-- add: The vulpkanin species can now be selected as a roundstart species.

 By ruddygreat in [#38216](https://github.com/space-wizards/space-station-14/pull/38216):
 - add: Added organisational capabilities to the cargo bounty computer.